Docter60/sgi-irix-net-boot-guide/README.md

 ## Diskless Tree Installation

 &nbsp;&nbsp;&nbsp;&nbsp;SGI's [Diskless Workstation Administration Guide](https://web.archive.org/web/20220326024413/https://techpubs.jurassic.nl/library/manuals/0000/007-0855-080/pdf/007-0855-080.pdf) chapters 3 and 4 (save the last couple of pages of chapter 4) are essentially what the procedure is during this phase.
+If there will be many installs, selections files are your friend.
 The installation programs will ask you if you are sure you want to install to an NFS directory.
 Just continue and install as many versions as you desire.

 &nbsp;&nbsp;&nbsp;&nbsp;For the example, a share tree will be installed for 64-bit 6.5.22 and 32-bit 5.3.
 A client tree will be installed for the Octane and Indy as well.
 The generated share and client .dat files can be found in the repository's example folder.